-With the holidays around the corner, many non-profits are gearing up to organize free toy distribution programs to ensure that the 2020 holiday season stays joyful for struggling families.
-Here's a list of some organizations that are distributing free toys to needy kids this holiday season.
+With the holidays right around the corner, many nonprofits are gearing up to ensure that the 2023 holiday season is joyful for all families.
+If you need a little extra help this season, here is a list of organizations that are distributing free toys to kids in need.
 Note that deadlines are fast approaching, so be sure to reach out early if you need a little help this year.

 For decades, the Marine Toys for Tots Program has collected and distributed new toys to less fortunate children at Christmas.
 Applications to receive toys can be filled out online.
 First, find out if your local chapter is accepting applications for toys by using the search engine; the chapter's page will have links to family and agency toy applications.

 The Salvation Army offers a variety of services to those in need.
 Among them is the Rescue Christmas program, which many of us associate with those iconic red kettles and jingling bells.
 Donations help provide shelter, food assistance, and other services to the needy, but there's also the Angel Tree Program, in which donors purchase gifts to fulfill the angel wishes on the tree.
 To apply, start with the online application process or contact your local chapter.